22 Celebrities Who Turned Down "Dancing With the Stars"

 "I don't think I have the stamina," she said.
 "I know what would happen—two weeks in, I'll be flat on my back."

 DWTS winner Alfonso Ribeiro told E!
 News that a producer asked if he could deliver one star in particular as a personal favor.
 Too bad '80s heartthrob Ricky Schroder wasn't up for it.

 "The one that she wanted I couldn't get," Ribeiro said.
 "She wanted Ricky Schroder, and Ricky Schroder was like, 'Eh, I don't dance!'"

 Jamie Lee Curtis

 In 2011, legendary Scream Queen Jamie Lee Curtis seemed primed to join DWTS having supported pal Jennifer Grey in person at several live shows.
 But she didn't mince words when E!
 News asked her ballroom future.
 "Never in a million years," she said.
 And then she added a caveat: "I'll tell you how I would do Dancing With the Stars.
 If they gave me a million dollars to give to charity…I would only do it if there was a big charity component."
 Ball's in your court, DWTS!

 A source told Us Weekly back in 2014 that country star Clint Black was approached to dance on the show, as was Travis Tritt.
-Both singers evidently declined, but Black showed up on The Masked Singer this season, performing as a part of the Snow Owls duo with wife Lisa Hartman Black.
+Both singers evidently declined, but Black showed up on The Masked Singer last season, performing as a part of the Snow Owls duo with wife Lisa Hartman Black.